 Cargo insurance is one of the most proactive steps companies can take to protect their supply chain.
-Insurance safeguards shippers’ financial investments during domestic and international transit, when product is the most vulnerable.
+Insurance safeguards shippers’ financial investments during domestic and international transit.
 While in transit, cargo is susceptible to natural disasters, severe weather, theft, pilferage, damage, fire and other challenges.

-In regards to domestic over-the-road cargo, truckload shipments differ from less-than-truckload when exploring the need for additional insurance.
+It’s important to note that for domestic over-the-road cargo, truckload shipments differ from less-than-truckload when exploring the need for additional insurance.

-If a truckload shipment will exceed $100,000 in value, the carrier and the third party logistics provider need to be aware in advance.
-Carriers will only be liable for up to $100,000 of cargo value.
-If a shipment will surpass this threshold, it is crucial to proactively work with your third party provider to obtain contingency cargo insurance to cover the remaining value.
+If a truckload shipment exceeds $100,000 in value, the carrier and the third-party logistics provider (3PL) need to be notified in advance as carriers will only be liable for up to $100,000 of cargo value.
+If a shipment will surpass this threshold, it is crucial to proactively work with your 3PL to obtain supplemental cargo insurance to cover the remaining value beyond $100,000.

-When considering additional cargo insurance for Less-than-Truckload freight, knowing the NMFC (National Motor Freight Classification) class is extremely important.
-The class typically dictates the amount of payback from the carrier to the shipper in the case of damage or loss.
+When considering additional insurance for Less-than-Truckload freight, knowing the NMFC (National Motor Freight Classification) class is extremely important.
+The NMFC typically dictates the amount of payback from the carrier to the shipper in the event of damage or loss.

 Carriers publish governing rules tariffs which state recovery rates for particular classes.
-Therefore, when considering additional cargo insurance it is first imperative for shippers to identify the threshold of carrier liability based upon the class.
+Therefore, when considering additional cargo insurance, shippers must identify the threshold of carrier liability based upon the freight class.

-Ascent clients whose pricing is based off Ascent tariffs (between Ascent and the carrier) benefit from our expert carrier negotiation regarding liability.
-Ascent Global Logistics has negotiated higher liability standards and these are not based upon the classification.
-Of our Preferred Carriers, 98 percent are under contract for Liability Coverage of $25.00 per pound per package, up to $100,000 per shipment (regardless of class).
+In regards to liability, Ascent clients with pricing based on Ascent tariffs (between Ascent and the carrier) benefit from our expert carrier negotiation.
+Our team has negotiated higher liability standards, which are not based upon the classification.
+Of our preferred carriers, 98 percent are under contract for Liability Coverage of $25.00 per pound per package, up to $100,000 per shipment (regardless of class).
 The sole exception to our negotiated Liability Coverage is Used Equipment/Machinery.

-Ascent clients whose pricing is negotiated by Ascent (but resides between the customer and the carrier) will carry the liability in the carrier’s rules tariffs.
-This is based on either the actual class, the fak class or the amount listed for released or limited liability items (whichever is the lowest).
+Ascent clients with pricing that was negotiated by Ascent, but resides between the customer and the carrier, will carry the liability in the carrier’s rules tariffs, based upon whichever is the lowest:

 Similar to domestic cargo insurance, additional coverage is available for international cargo.
-For international cargo, it is important to work with your freight forwarder well in advance of the shipment departure.
+For international cargo, it is crucial to work with your freight forwarder well in advance of the shipment’s departure.

-Typically, an insurance underwriter will require a questionnaire to be completed by the exporter prior to extending additional coverage.
-These questionnaires cover items such as what the product is, why the cargo needs additional insurance, the shipper’s claims history, yearly shipment volumes, where the cargo is being shipped to, the ocean carrier and other shipment details.
+Typically, an insurance underwriter will require a questionnaire to be completed by the exporter before extending additional coverage.
+These questionnaires cover items such as:

-When shipping High Value cargo overseas, it is best practice to send shipments on multiple different sailings to lower the overall risk.
+When shipping High-Value cargo overseas, it is a best practice to send shipments on multiple different sailings to lower the overall risk.

-Regardless of the mode, route or product, it is important to work with the carrier, third party logistics provider and the insurance underwriter to guarantee you are covered in the case of damage or complete loss.
+Regardless of the mode, route or product, it is vital to work with the carrier, 3PL and insurance underwriter to guarantee you are covered in the case of damage or complete loss.